 SSH tunnels (port forwarding)If you need to connect to a service that is available only from a faculty or university network, you can use the SSH tunnel.
-Using the SSH tunnel, the connection is linked from a machine to which the user has access via SSH (eg Aisa, where access to faculty services is not restricted), but the service is accessed on the selected port on the user's machine.
+Using the SSH tunnel, the connection is linked from a machine to which the user has access via SSH (eg Aisa, where access to faculty services is not restricted) but accesses the service on the selected port on the user's machine.

-doma$ ssh -L 13306:db.fi.muni.cz:3306 firstname.lastname@example.orgThe above command will drive the db.fi.muni.cz MySQL port to the machine 13306 at home so the user can connect to his database on the faculty database server from the machine at home by following the command:
+doma$ ssh -L 13306:db.fi.muni.cz:3306 firstname.lastname@example.orgThe above command will drive the db.fi.muni.cz MySQL port to the machine 13306 at home so that the user can connect to their database on the faculty database server from the machine at home by following the command:

 doma$ mysql -h localhost -p 13306 -u login -pSimilar instructions for the PuTTY client on Windows can be found in different versions of the Internet.

 DNS Issues (or: Aisa Rejects Link)To connect to some services (including SSH on Ais), you need to connect from an IP address that has a properly configured DNS.
 Which means there must be a reverse (PTR) record in DNS for this IP address, and for the name that this record shows, there must be a forward (A) record in the DNS that leads back to the address from which the user connects.